Chefinyou

 WHAT IS tapioca flour?? :-P

 Tapioca Flour is a grain-free flour derived from cassava root.
-It is a starchy, slightly sweet, white flour. –DK
+It is a starchy, slightly sweet, white flour. --DK

-15. This looks like a great Saturday project for a rainy day here in Denver!
+This looks like a great Saturday project for a rainy day here in Denver!
 Great photos, thanks for the inspiration.

 Ok, me again.
 When I made the last batch I got comments from people who tried that it was a little bland.
 So I’m making it again.
 This time, I’m using 2 cups of a mexican cheese mix of monterey jack salsa, monterey jack with jalapeño peppers and cheddar.
 I didn’t have enough tapioca flour, so I’m a cup short.
 We’ll see how it turns out.
 Oh, and once again I’m using the muffin pan because this time it’s pretty runny.

-So, you didn’t use any pork products making this recipe correct?
+This recipe looks delicious.
+I am also making your carrot soup tomorrow, very excited (reviews were great).
+So, you didn't use any pork products making this recipe correct?
 Also, can I use regular flour, or would that take away from the entire recipe?
 ThANKS.

 Thanks Deannam :) :) No I havent used any pork products and I am not sure regular flour will give it that authentic taste.
-The recipe is special cos of the tapioca flour me thinks :) –DK
+The recipe is special cos of the tapioca flour me thinks :) --DK

 Hi.
 I just followed this recipe and it turned out great.
 Two alterations.
 I added 2 cups of shredded mozzarella instead of one.
 Also, instead of rolling it in balls, I put it in a muffin pan, it worked great.
 Also I would highly recommend using a kitchen aid.
 Doing this by hand is for the birds…!
 Just got them out of the oven and they are fantastic, just like I remember from when I was a kid in Brazil…